Traumatic Brain Injury Attorney Chandler Arizona

 The brain controls a person’s ability to think, feel, talk, see, hear, remember, and so much more.
 An injury to either the brain or spinal cord can take away those functions in an instant.

 Traumatic Brain Injury Symptoms-Time Is Of The Essence

 Traumatic Brain Injuries (TBI) can have devastating effects and long-term consequences for the victim and can have a dramatic impact on the lives of the people around him/her.
 The results of brain injuries can range from concussions and comas to permanent loss of one’s short-term or long-term memory, loss of cognitive abilities, and extreme personality changes.

 If you or someone close to you has suffered from brain injuries caused by another person or entity, please allow our personal injury team to take some of the burdens.
 We understand the stress you are under because of the injury.
 Do not burden yourself further by dealing with the case on your own or by hiring an unqualified lawyer.

 Concussion-Traumatic Brain Injury

 The most common type of brain trauma, both closed and open head injuries can result from concussions.
 These are typically triggered by blunt force trauma or blows to the head, intense and powerful shaking of the victim’s head, and especially car collision type whiplash movements.
-Whiplash and sudden shaking of a person’s head and neck can take place at just 5 MPH in car related accidents.
+Whiplash and sudden shaking of a person’s head and neck can take place at just 5 MPH in car-related accidents.

 One must realize concussion can lead to post-concussion syndrome post-concussion condition, which is a very dangerous disorder and can linger for a few months to a year or more.
-The Medical profession has decided to stop referring to concussion as mild traumatic brain injury or MTBI because the brain injuries were felt to be downplayed in their seriousness.
+The Medical profession has decided to stop referring to concussions as mild traumatic brain injury or MTBI because the brain injuries were felt to be downplayed in their seriousness.